-If you’re a landlord seeking to evict a tenant, use a Washington, DC eviction notice to begin the process.
-Your eviction notice must be written according to District of Columbia law, and give your tenant the legally required amount of time to respond or move out.
-In DC, the landlord must have one of ten specific statutory reasons in order to successfully evict.
+A Washington, DC, eviction notice is essential for landlords or property management companies initiating the tenant eviction process.
+The document must be written according to District of Columbia regulations and give your tenant the legally required amount of time to respond or move out.

 In Washington, DC, eviction lawsuits are governed by Title 16, Chapter 15 of the Code of the District of Columbia.